mzazon/awesome-cloud-projects/aws/data-lake-ingestion-glue/data-lake-ingestion-glue.md

    echo "✅ ETL job created: ${ETL_JOB_NAME}"
    ```

    The ETL job is now configured and ready to process your data lake transformations.
 The job definition includes optimized resource allocation, comprehensive monitoring, and job bookmarking for efficient incremental processing.
-This configuration ensures that your data pipeline can handle production workloads while maintaining cost efficiency and providing detailed execution metrics for operational monitoring.
+This configuration uses AWS Glue version 4.0 with Spark 3.3.0 and Python 3.10, ensuring access to the latest features and performance improvements for production workloads.

 7. **Create Glue Workflow for Pipeline Orchestration**: